Monkeys and apes

 The red-shanked douc, which is native to Vietnam, southern Laos, and maybe north-eastern Cambodia, lives in primary and secondary rainforest, from the lowland up to an elevation of about 2,000 m.
 It is almost strictly arboreal, but may occasionally come down to drink or to eat soil with minerals.

-It is highly endangered.
-The total number is unknown, but it is believed that c.
-1,300 individuals live in the Son Tra area in Vietnam.
-It is threatened by hunting for food and traditional medicine, and by habitat loss.
+It is highly endangered, threatened by habitat loss, and by hunting for food and traditional medicine.
+The total number is unknown, but it is believed that at least 700 individuals live in the Son Tra Nature Reserve near Da Nang, Vietnam.

 The specific name is derived from Ancient Greek nemos (‘forest’).